karankumbhar47/CCMS/README.md

 ## Feedback

-We value feedback from users and stakeholders to improve the system.
+We value feedback from users to improve the system.
 If you encounter any issues or have suggestions for enhancements, please open an issue on GitHub.